spenserblack/actions-wiki/README.md

   is `Update wiki ${{ github.sha }}`.
 You probably don't need to change this, since this only applies if you look _really closely_ in your wiki.

+- **`dry-run`:** Whether or not to actually attempt to push changes back to the wiki itself.
+If this is set to `true`, we instead print the remote URL and do not push to the remote wiki.
+The default is `false`.
+This is useful for testing.

 ## Alternatives

 There are quite a few GitHub wiki publishing actions on the [GitHub Actions